 Starting today, Organizations is built into Asana for everyone.
 New users who are the first from their company to sign up, will be creating their first Team inside a new Organization.
 Over the next day or so, we’ll let most of the existing teams convert their Workspace to an Organization themselves, so you start creating Teams right away.
 If you have multiple Workspaces you want to merge into an Organization, or any questions about converting your Workspace, you can read more in the Guide, or contact us.

 We’ve also made it easier for companies to decide when and how they want to upgrade Asana.
 You can upgrade any Team by itself, starting at only $50/month for up to 15 users.
 Or you can upgrade your entire Organization, making all your Teams premium.
 There’s no difference in the price, and we have the same user tiers for both.
-All Asana premium plans give you private projects, public and private teams, unlimited guests, and an higher level of support, in addition to more users.
+All Asana Premium plans give you private projects, public and private teams, ability to add external guests, and a higher level of support, in addition to more users.
 Upgrading your Organization also gives your IT teams the administration capabilities listed above.

 We’ve also strengthened our free tier with this update.
 Free Organizations offer unlimited projects and tasks, and unlimited Teams up to 15 members each, with most of the features listed above, including Teams, single view of My Tasks, single Inbox, and auto-joining for new users.